DrAlexLiu/OctoPrint-PiNozCam/README.md

 Whether you're running a print farm or a single printer in your workshop, PiNozCam offers peace of mind and a new level of interaction with your 3D printing process.

-**Tested Boards and Inference Time:**
-- Raspberry Pi 3: (16s/image)
-- Raspberry Pi 4: (6.7s/image)
-- Raspberry Pi 5(x64): (1.7s/image)
-- Octoprint Docker on PC (x64): (0.4s/image)

-We recommand the RPi4 or RPi5 for fast analysis and quick response.
-Althought the inference would takes several seconds, it is still can provide reliable survilliance for the 3D printing progress.

 ## Setup

 ### Hardware

 To use the PiNozCam plugin, you'll need a Raspberry Pi, a compatible endoscope camera with a 3D-printed mounting bracket, and a 3D printer.
 The plugin is compatible with most endoscope cameras on the market; however, ensure your camera has built-in lighting, supports a resolution of 480P or higher, and operates at a frequency of 30Hz for optimal performance.

+Compute Boards:

+- Raspberry Pi 5(x64, 4GB): (1.7s/image)
+- Raspberry Pi 4(x32, 4GB) : (6.7s/image)
+- Raspberry Pi 3: (16s/image)
+- PC with i5-10600K (x64, Octoprint Docker): (0.4s/image)

+We recommand the RPi5 or at least RPi4 for fast analysis and quick response.
+Althought the inference would takes several seconds on Pi, it is still can provide reliable survilliance for the 3D printing progress.
+Other boards or even Desktop CPU may work, because this AI can be adapted to any CPU.

 ### Installation